 The Law School building is currently closed to the Duke University community and the general public, with access limited to the Duke Law community.
 The Law Library has an outdoor book return where books borrowed from any Duke library may be returned.
 The book return is located outside the main entrance to the law school, which is on Science Drive opposite the Sanford School for Public Policy.

 Duke Law community members may also securely return items to the drop slot inside the Law Library entrance.

-Law Library items from borrowers who do not have Law School building access may be returned to the Duke University Libraries and they will be delivered to the Law Library.
+Law Library items from borrowers who do not have Law School building access may be returned to any Duke library and they will be delivered to the Law Library.

 Online Study Aids

 Many popular study aids are available electronically.
-West Academic Library Study Aids includes the series Concepts & Insights, Hornbooks, and Nutshells, among others.
-The Wolters Kluwer online study aid library includes Examples & Explanations, Glannon Guides, and more.
+West Academic Study Aid Library includes the series Concepts & Insights, Hornbooks, and Nutshells, among others.
+The Aspen Learning Library (formerly Wolters Kluwer) includes Examples & Explanations, Glannon Guides, and more.
 Access these resources with your NetID and password.

 Find thousands of eBooks in the Library catalog by selecting "Available Online" from the filters on the left sidebar.